 4.1 Long-Grain vs. Short-Grain Rice

-Long-grain rice, such as basmati or jasmine, tends to be fluffy and separate when cooked, making it excellent for pilafs and stir-fries.
-Short-grain rice, often stickier, is ideal for dishes that benefit from a creamy texture, such as risottos or sushi.
-Each type offers unique culinary experiences, so choose based on the dish you’re preparing.
+Long-grain rice, like basmati or jasmine, stays fluffy and separate when cooked, making it great for pilafs and stir-fries.
+Short-grain rice is stickier, perfect for dishes that need a creamy texture, such as risotto or sushi.
+Each kind gives a different experience, so pick based on what you’re cooking.

 4.2 Specialty Rice Varieties